“One of the most important documentaries being made at this time.” – RON KOVIC, Vietnam veteran & author of “Born on the Fourth of July.”

 P.T.S.D. – Moral Injury – Stigma

-Jane & Johnny features stories of four young Marines from different parts of the country, all suffered extreme difficulty transitioning to life back home after combat in Iraq and Afghanistan.
+BEHIND OUR EYES features stories of four young Marines from different parts of the country, all suffered extreme difficulty transitioning to life back home after combat in Iraq and Afghanistan.
 Tragically, these young men fought the hardest battle of their lives on American soil.
 Fending off the stigma of Post Traumatic Stress Disorder (PTSD), feeling deep emotional homelessness, they fell through the cracks of a broken system that ultimately failed them, and finally succumbing to their hidden wounds by ending their lives.
 The reverberations from their heartbreaking suicides set off a powerful chain of events that must never be forgotten.

 Overlooked are the families of veterans who suffer tremendously while trying to understand and find help for their sons and daughters, husbands and wives.
 In the film, we meet families of men and women who served in Iraq and Afghanistan Wars, as well as daughters of WWII and Vietnam War veterans, who share stories about their fathers’ return home, detailing the effects of the hidden wounds on the entire family.